What is Arthritis of the Back?

 Back Arthritis (or Facet Arthropathy) is commonly referred to as arthritis of the facet joint.
 The facet joints break down from aging, wear and tear, injury, instability, and slipping of the spine called spondylolithesis.
 This wearing out of the facet joints is called degeneration.
 These degenerative changes may produce pain.

 The most common cause of facet arthritis is osteoarthritis.
 “Osteo” means bone and arthritis means inflammation of joints.
 Osteoarthritis causes the breakdown and swelling in the cartilage of the facet joint ultimately producing bone on bone rubbing.
 The body tries to stop this rubbing by thickening the joint.
 Arthritis of the facet joints may produce pain and stiffness.
 If the joints enlarge too much, they may pinch nerves causing arm or leg pain.
+Osteoarthritis and spinal arthritis are both common causes for back surgery at our spine clinics in Hackettstown and Newton.

 How is Facet Arthritis Diagnosed?